zzheng07/ocp-templatemethod-lab/README.md

 You'll start by adding one more feature to it to get it into a right mess, then we'll fix it up good.

-There's also an example before and after refactoring in separate packages.
+There's also an example before and after refactoring placed in separate folders.

 ## Getting started